pmgowtham2000/Credit-Card-Scrapper/README.md

 # Credit-Card-Scrapper
 A scraping bot that can extract credit card information froma a PDF document.

 I've created a script that extends your PDF extraction code to use the Gemini API for extracting credit card information.
-Here's how it works:
+I have briefed it below:

-It reads and extracts text from your PDF using PyPDF2 (keeping your original function) It cleans up the extracted text to make it more suitable for API processing It sends the text to the Gemini API with a carefully crafted prompt to extract credit card details It parses the response and saves the extracted information in JSON format
+It reads and extracts text from your PDF using PyPDF2 (keeping your original function) It cleans up the extracted text to make it more suitable for API processing It sends the text to the Gemini API to extract credit card details It parses the response and saves the extracted information in JSON format

 To use this script:

 1. First, make sure you have the necessary packages installed: pip install PyPDF2 google-generativeai

-2. Set up your Gemini API key as an environment variable:
+3. Set up your Gemini API key as an environment variable in he "XX..XX" space provided in the code

-# On Windows
-     set GEMINI_API_KEY=your_api_key_here

-# On macOS/Linux
-     export GEMINI_API_KEY=your_api_key_here

 Run the script with your PDF file path.

 The script will:

 Extract all text from the PDF

 Process the text with Gemini API to identify credit card details

 Save the extracted data to a JSON file